Bachelor of Science

 Please apply early if you need to apply for a visa for your studies.
 The processing times are sometimes very long.

-Please first register on the Hochschulstart application portal to obtain the identification numbers (applicant ID and BAN) required for your application.
-If you have obtained your degree abroad, then - regardless of your nationality - do not apply directly to our university, but via the application portal of uni-assist e.V.
-This is a service centre for the preliminary examination of international study applications for many universities in Germany.
-You can find information about the application process on the uni-assist website.
-Please also note the country information on the uni-assist portal.
+Please first register on the Hochschulstart application portal to obtain the identification numbers required for your application (applicant ID and BAN).
+If you obtained your school-leaving qualification outside Germany, you must not apply directly to our university, regardless of your citizenship.
+Instead, please apply via the uni-assist e.V. application portal.
+Uni-assist is a central service provider that conducts a preliminary review of international applications on behalf of many German universities.
+Detailed information about the application process can be found on the uni-assist website, including country-specific guidance.

-• a university entrance qualification obtained abroad that corresponds to a German university entrance qualification
+• A higher education entrance qualification obtained abroad that is recognised as equivalent to a German university entrance qualification

-• Optional for EU citizens and if already completed: Proof of a relevant internship of at least six months, voluntary service or vocational training, e.g. nature and landscape conservationist or environmental protection assistant
+• Optional (for EU citizens, if already completed): Proof of a relevant internship, Voluntary Ecological Year (FÖJ), or vocational training of at least six months, e.g. nature and landscape conservation specialist or environmental technical assistant

-• Other relevant certificates (e.g. certificate from the Academic Evaluation Centre for applicants from China, India, Mongolia or Vietnam, proof of passing the university entrance examination)
+• Certificate from the Academic Evaluation Centre (APS) for applicants from China, India, Mongolia, or Vietnam

-• Applicants with a foreign educational background must also provide proof of German language skills at level C1 (according to the Common European Framework of Reference for Languages - CEFR).
+• Applicants with an international educational background must also demonstrate German language proficiency at C1 level, according to the Common European Framework of Reference for Languages (CEFR).

-• In addition, good knowledge of English must be demonstrated at least at level B2 CEFR.
+• In addition, applicants must provide evidence of good English language skills, at least at B2 level (CEFR).

-• Depending on the type of degree and country of origin, the university entrance qualification may include the following documents (see Country information uni-assist):
+• Depending on the type of qualification and country of origin, the higher education entrance qualification may include the following documents (see uni-assist country information):

-• School leaving certificates with overview of grades
+• school-leaving certificates with a transcript of grades

-• other certificates relevant to the university entrance qualification (e.g. certificate from the Academic Evaluation Centre for applications from China, India, Mongolia or Vietnam, proof of having passed the university entrance examination)
+• other certificates relevant to the higher education entrance qualification (e.g. certificate from the Academic Evaluation Centre for applicants from China, India, Mongolia, or Vietnam; proof of having passed a university entrance examination)

-• Language certificate German C1 and English B2 (according to the Common European Framework of Reference for Languages - CEFR)
+• German language certificate at level C1 (according to the Common European Framework of Reference for Languages – CEFR)

 Foreign certificates must be translated into German or English by a sworn translator.